n-szulc/fingeRNAt/README.md

 1. `-r `: path to receptor - RNA/DNA structure
     - supported file type: pdb
     - **only 1 model** of RNA/DNA structure
-         - if there are more models, you have to choose only one (e.g. manually delete remaining models)
+         - if there are more models, you have to choose only one (e.g., manually delete remaining models)
     - **no ligands**
     - may contain water & ions

    &#x1F534; **Hydrogens need to be added**

-2. `-l`: optional path to ligand - small molecule, RNA/DNA/LNA or protein
+2. `-l`: optional path to ligand - small molecule, RNA/DNA/LNA, or protein
 	- **small molecule ligands**
          - supported file types: sdf
          - possible multiple poses of ligands in one file